turbina4/The-Mixer/README.md

 -   **Running in the Background**: The main script runs silently in the background.
 You can access it through the system tray (hidden icons) on your taskbar.

--   **Reload Configuration**: Right-click on the system tray icon and select "Reload" to refresh the configuration from `config.yaml`.
+-   **Reload Configuration**: Right-click on the system tray icon and select "Reload" to refresh the configuration.

+-   **Open Config**: Right-click on the system tray icon and select "Open Config" to open and edit `config.yaml`.

 -   **Exit**: To close the program entirely, right-click on the system tray icon and select "Exit."